Joseph Whitman, National Reserve

 Rolls of Honour photos: Jane Dickson, Michael Carver

-By Spring 1919, Joseph was back at 40 Little Gaddesden and Electoral Register entries show that he and Susan then lived there at least until Susan’s death.
+By Spring 1919, Joseph was back at 40 Little Gaddesden.
+He then returned to his work as a Carpenter on the Ashridge Estate.
+Electoral Register entries show that he and Susan lived at No 40, at least until Susan’s death.
 Their daughter May, their son Jim Whitman and, from their marriage in 1922, Jim’s wife Edith lived there too.

 Joseph’s wife Susan died aged 74 in February 1932.
 Her funeral service was held at St Peter and St Paul’s Church, Little Gaddesden on 22nd February that year.
 Then, on 15th November 1937, Joseph died aged 73.
 His funeral was held at Little Gaddesden Church two days later.